-Next, make the kale.
+- Next, make the kale.
 Bring a big pot of water to boil.
 Add a couple teaspoons salt and the kale.
-Boil for 12-15 minutes, until the kale is tender.
+Boil for 12 to 15 minutes, until the kale is tender.
 Reserve 1 cup of the water, then drain the kale.
-When it’s cool enough to handle, chop it into bite-sized pieces and set aside.
+When it's cool enough to handle, chop it into bite-sized pieces and set aside.

 - Onto the sausage.
 Remove the sausage from its casings and break into small chunks.
 Heat about 2 tablespoons of olive oil in a large, heavy saucepan over medium-high heat.
 Add the meat and cook, stirring occasionally, until the sides of the sausage are golden brown, about 5 minutes.
 Scoop up the sausage and transfer to a plate.

 - Reduce the heat to medium and put in the garlic.
 Cook for about 1 minute, just until softened (but keep a careful watch, since the pan will be hot from cooking the sausage).
 Add the beans.
 Add the wine and stir to scrape up any bits of sausage stuck to the pan.
 Let the wine simmer and reduce til it just films the pan, then add ½ cup of reserved kale water and reduce again.